-If you live along the coast and are looking for a plant that is wind and salt tolerant, look no farther than the sea grape plant.
-What are sea grapes?
-Read on to find out and get some additional seaside grape information that can be useful when deciding if this is a suitable plant for your landscape?
+If you live along the coast and are looking for a wind-tolerant and salt-tolerant plant, look no further than the sea grape.
+The sea grape plant is an attractive specimen plant and shade tree, perfect for sandy soil and salty air.
+Given the right growing conditions, it thrives with minimal care.
+Read on to get some additional seaside grape information that can be useful when deciding if this plant suits your landscape.

 What are Sea Grapes?